Addiction Recovery and HIV: Finding Synergy

 October 7, 2016

 When we talk about HIV and drug addiction, we most often focus on injection drug use (IDU) as a risk factor for HIV transmission.
-While only 2.6% of the country’s population over the age of 13 reports having injected drugs at some point during their lives1, approximately 10% of new HIV infections occur through shared injection equipment2 and 22% of people living with HIV (PLWH) were infected through IDU.3 These numbers do not account for people who use non-injection drugs, who experience HIV prevalence similar to that of people who inject drugs.4
+While only 2.6% of the country’s population over the age of 13 reports having injected drugs at some point during their lives1, approximately 10% of new HIV infections occur through shared injection equipment2 and 22% of people with HIV were infected through IDU.3 These numbers do not account for people who use non-injection drugs, who experience HIV prevalence similar to that of people who inject drugs.4

 The Substance Abuse and Mental Health Services Administration (SAMHSA) funds two peer recovery support services projects—Targeted Capacity Expansion for Peer-to-Peer Programs (TCE-PTP) and Recovery Community Services Project (RCSP)—to address the issue of drug addiction in communities across the country.
 The former of these provides funding to organizations to implement peer-delivered services to empower people who use drugs in entering and maintaining recovery; the latter provides funding to support the development of statewide networks that bolster peer-led recovery efforts through partnership development and systems change and improvement.
 Both projects work to promote recovery holistically by addressing the “four major dimensions that support a life in recovery” as outlined by SAMHSA: health, home, purpose, and community.

 In their promotion of recovery from drug addiction, these projects work to address HIV both directly and indirectly.
 Project PEERS, the statewide network project in Indiana facilitated by Mental Health America of Indiana, has worked to address the recent HIV outbreak in Clark County6 by making peer recovery support services available in the region in collaboration with multiple stakeholders including health care providers treating HIV and providing access to PrEP.
-This program is intended to assist people in maintaining their recovery, directly responding to the outbreak by reducing the risk of HIV transmission through injection equipment-sharing and providing adherence support for PLWH.
+This program is intended to assist people in maintaining their recovery, directly responding to the outbreak by reducing the risk of HIV transmission through injection equipment-sharing and providing adherence support for people with HIV.

 The Medication Assisted Recovery Services (MARS) Project addresses HIV more indirectly through its statewide network promoting peer recovery support services for those achieving recovery through medication such as methadone and buprenorphine.
 Medication-assisted treatment has been widely associated with lower risk of HIV infection among people who inject drugs7 as well as increased antiretroviral treatment adherence and improved treatment outcomes among PLWH.8,9